QubesOS/qubes-doc/Multi-factorAuthentication.md

         [user@mfa ~]$ chmod +x google

-    Since the secret key stored in our script never changes, we should never have to update this script.
+    Since the secret key stored in our script never changes, we should never have to update this script, but we can easily do so if we ever want to.

- 4. Now, whenever a service prompts us for an authenticator code, all we have to do is this:
+ 4. Now, whenever Google prompts us for an authenticator code, all we have to do is this:

         [user@mfa ~]$ ./google
         640916